EU regulators to rule on Delta, Virgin airline deal by June 20

 Antitrust lawyers say regulators may be concerned about the reduced incentive for the two companies to compete against each other once they set up the joint venture.

-Airlines typically offer to give up airport slots or offer rivals access to their frequent flyer programs to allay such worries.
+Airlines typically offer to give up airport slots or offer rivals access to their frequent flyer programmes to allay such worries.

 Delta requested EU regulatory approval for the deal on Wednesday, the European Commission website showed.